OWASP/ASST/README.md

 2. Open config_php_lang.js inside ASST's folder: if you are using MySQL you must set the variables as explained in the file, if you are not using MySQL, just set IS_DBMS_USED variable to false, and ignore the rest, note that PHP_EXE_BIN_PATH is set to XAMPP's default location, so change it if you are using different PHP binary or different XAMPP location.

 ###### PS: The two config files are well explained of what to change to suit your project.

+Run this command once to install node_modules for this project:

+> $ cd /Applications/XAMPP/htdocs/ASST && sudo npm install

 To run ASST, default command: